 - Education and innovation systems

 - Ethics in development research

 - Health equity

 - Inclusive governance

 The following criteria will be used to evaluate applications:

-- relevance of the proposal to IDRC’s mandate and strategic priorities
+- relevance of the proposal to IDRC’s mission;

-- relevance of the proposal to the chosen IDRC theme’s specifications
+- relevance of the proposal to the chosen development outcome area;

-- clarity and appropriateness in addressing the ethical considerations and gender dimensions of the proposed research
+- clarity and appropriateness in addressing the ethical considerations and gender dimensions of the proposed research; and

-Results: Only shortlisted candidates will be contacted.
-Due to the large number of applications received, we will not inform the non-recommended candidates on the status of their application.
-Results of the recommended candidates will be available by late November 2019 at the bottom of this call page.
+We thank all applicants for their interest, but only shortlisted candidates will be contacted.
+Due to the large volume of applications received, we will not inform the non-recommended candidates on the status of their application.
+Results of the recommended candidates will be available by late November 2020 at the bottom of this call page.